 How you accept payment from your customers impacts not only your revenue but the growth of your business.

 Minimising friction in your payment process saves you time and money and makes positive cash flow more likely.
 Therefore, it’s important to choose payment collection methods that encourage prompt payment and can be automated as much as possible.

-This guide will help you more deeply understand your options for taking online payments, covering:
+This guide will help you achieve more clarity on your options for taking online payments.